 I had no idea how common this practice was at the time.
 In fact, I had completely forgotten about it until I started reading Passionate and Pious: Religious Media and Black Women’s Sexuality.
-In the book Monique Moultrie, Assistant Professor of Religious Studies at Georgia State, proposes a womanist sexual ethics to encourage Black churchwomen to move beyond the messages around sexuality and spirituality given in the contemporary church.
+In the book, Monique Moultrie, Assistant Professor of Religious Studies at Georgia State, proposes womanist sexual ethics to encourage Black churchwomen to move beyond the messages around sexuality and spirituality given in the contemporary church.

 Who is Teaching Black Women in the Church About Sex?

 Moultrie points to faith-based sexual ministries that market to single and married woman as a culprit for some of the contemporary messages Black women learn about sex.
 Faith-based sex ministries do encourage sexual pleasure, but only in the context of heterosexual marriage.
 As a result, single Black women aren’t given an opportunity to advocate for their self-pleasure because any type of caring and catering to one’s sexual appetite outside of marriage is considered a sin.

 Black evangelicals also participate in purity culture, which emphasizes the idea that anything outside of marital heterosexual intercourse is a sin.
 For example, some churches claim that soul ties are exchanged during intercourse that can never be disentangled.
 By this logic, the spirit of premarital sexual partners contaminate an individual and their future marriage.